 Noone, who had taken formal drama lessons, found less mundane employment as a television actor.
 Using the stage name ‘Peter Novack’, one of his most celebrated parts was that of Len Fairclough’s son in Granada TV’s Coronation Street.

 Someone thought Peter looked like the Sherman from The Bullwinkle Show but instead called him ‘Herman’ due to mishearing the name.
-The band renamed themselves Herman’s Hermits and began to perform in their native Manchester.
+The band renamed themselves Herman and the Hermits – later shortening it to Herman’s Hermits – and began to perform in their native Manchester.

 They quickly gained a local following, a pair of managers, and the attention of pop producer Mickie Most.
 Most saw a potential superstar in Peter Noone (whom he thought resembled John Kennedy) and quickly went to work in the studio.

-However, only Noone performed on the early recordings: the band was replaced with professional session musicians, including future Led Zeppelin members Jimmy Page and John Paul Jones.
+However, only Noone performed on the early recordings: the band was replaced by professional session musicians, including future Led Zeppelin members Jimmy Page and John Paul Jones.

 The Hermits’ first single was I’m Into Something Good, a cover of an old pop tune propelled by Noone’s exuberant, high-pitched vocal and a bouncy arrangement.
 It shot to #1 in the UK and broke the band in the US by going to #13 at the end of 1964.